CameronBannick/Chinook-Database/README.md

 ![image](https://github.com/CameronBannick/Chinook-Database/blob/main/total_country.png)

-The highest total invoice amount goes to The United States, follower by Canada, and France and Brazil about tied for thirds.
+The highest total invoice amount goes to The United States, followed by Canada, and France and Brazil about tied for thirds.

 ### What type of audio do customers purchase most?